VODK4/RandomChoice/README.md

     -Now users are able to use program multiple times without the need of reboot.
     -Added new mode.
 (Allow item only once.)
         +It prevent you from putting same element multiple times by acident.

+2.2:
+    -Fixed bug of mode-1.
+    -Added a new mode (mode-2).
+    -Prettier UI.